zenstackhq/zenstack-docs/blog/saas-backend/index.md

 ---
-title: 'How To Build a Scalable SaaS Backend in 10 Minutes With 100 Lines of Code Using ZenStack'
+title: 'How To Build a Scalable SaaS Backend in 10 Minutes With 100 Lines of Code'
 description: Use schema as the single source of truth for the SaaS backend
 tags: [zenstack, saas, backend, access-control, nodejs, typescript]
 authors: jiasheng